 6. A Willingness to Delegate Work and Responsibility

-In his book The Happy Manifesto, Henry Stewart takes this further and introduces the concept of ‘Pre-approval’.
-Giving people the authority to implement something without further management approval or sign-off.
-Stewart points out that with this approach, employees take more ownership of the end result which leads to a higher quality output.
-We’ve recently started doing this ourselves at Clear Review and it really is a game changer.
+In his book The Happy Manifesto, Henry Stewart takes this further and introduces the concept of“pre-approval” — giving people the authority to implement something without further management approval or sign-off.
+Stewart points out that, with this approach, employees take more ownership of the result, which leads to higher quality output.
+We’ve recently started doing this ourselves at Clear Review, and it really is a game-changer.

 7. Frequent Feedback Discussions

 To create a strong and empowering feedback culture, managers and employees should have regular feedback discussions.
 This is critical to the development of an agile organisation.
 When performance discussions are more regular in nature, employees become more confident and feel better equipped to make decisions that benefit the company.
 These discussions are even more effective when they are complemented by real-time feedback — given in-the-moment as events occur — using performance management technology as an enabler.